Get updates and action alerts from Friends of Animals by joining our email list.

 Jennifer Best, WLP Director

-Stephen Hernick, Senior Attorney
+Stephen Hernick, Managing Attorney

-Andreia Marcuccio, Staff Attorney
+Andreia Marcuccio, Senior Associate Attorney

 Adam Kreger, Associate Attorney